jparker1221/readme-generator-module-9/README.md

 ## Installation

-This application requires Node.js and npm to be installed on your computer.
 Download the .zip file or clone the repository into your source-code editor.
+Navigate to the repository in your terminal and enter "npm i" to install the required dependencies.
+Please note that this application requires Node.js and npm to be installed on your computer in order to run.

 ## Usage

+Open the repository in an integrated terminal.
+Enter "node index.js" in the command-line and answer the prompted questions to generate your README.md file.

 ## License